jnozzi/cocoadev.com/markdown/HideARunningAppIconInDock.md

 ----

-General/LSBackgroundOnly, General/LSUIElement
+LSBackgroundOnly, LSUIElement

 ----

-great! only the instructions on those pages are for Project Builder - no such menu options are available in General/XCode as is described there.. :-( Anyone able to help out on this?
+great! only the instructions on those pages are for Project Builder - no such menu options are available in XCode as is described there.. :-( Anyone able to help out on this?

 ----

-Yeah, put the desired attributes in your Info.plist file. --General/EliotSimcoe
+Yeah, put the desired attributes in your Info.plist file. --EliotSimcoe